 Why Coventry College?

 A future without qualifications and/or skills is becoming an increasingly difficult one.
-Coventry College is here to give the people of Coventry the support, information, training, skills and knowledge to help you progress in your careers and realise your ambitions.
+Coventry College is here to give the people of Coventry the support, information, training, skills and knowledge to help everyone progress in their career and realise ambitions.

 Pride in the college, pride in the city